eyaget/academic-kickstart2/content/project/Applied Cryptography/index.md

 priority: 1
 summary: In this project, we work on various cryptographic protocols and applications, such as lightweight authentication schemes, for various domains with different security and performance requirements.
 tags:
+- Cryptography
+- Authentication
-- Cryptography, Authentication, Key Exchange
+- Key Exchange
 date: "2017-04-27T00:00:00Z"

 # Optional external URL for project (replaces project detail page).